GluuFederation/docs-oxd-prod/3.1.4/sources/faq/index.md

 ## Technical FAQs
 ### The `get_tokens_by_code` command fails with a `No response from operation` error

-It can happen if `code` lifetime in `oxauth` server is very small and `code` expires before token can be obtained.
-So in logs, you can see this:
+This can happen if the `code` lifetime in `oxauth` server is very small and the `code` expires before token can be obtained.
+So in the logs, you'll see something like this:

 ```
 2018-04-05 14:30:32,530 ERROR [org.xdi.oxd.server.op.GetTokensByCodeOperation] Failed to get tokens because response code is: null